Shabana Mahmood: Home Secretary (2025–present)

 On 5 September 2025, Mahmood was appointed Home Secretary in the 2025 British cabinet reshuffle, replacing Yvette Cooper.
 Her appointment was seen as signalling a shift towards a more hard-line stance on immigration and was welcomed by Maurice Glasman, the founder of Blue Labour, as "fantastic".
 The following day, on 6 September, the UK saw its first 'uncontrolled landing' (an unescorted migrant boat reaching British shores) since December 2022.
 Defence Secretary John Healey said he expected Mahmood to be "just as tough" as Yvette Cooper on Palestine Action.

 On 5 October, Mahmood announced plans to enable the police to impose restrictions in location and duration or ban outright "repeat protests", in response to demonstrations against the Gaza war and the proscription of Palestine Action.
 The "cumulative impact" of earlier protests would be grounds "in and of itself" for the police to impose restrictions.
 The announcement was criticised by Amnesty International and Liberty.
-Former director of Liberty Shami Chakrabarti warned what a future Nigel Farage government may do with these powers, and pointed out that protests are disruptive in order to be effective.
+Former director of Liberty Shami Chakrabarti warned what a future Nigel Farage government may do with these powers, and said that protests are disruptive to be effective.

+Mahmood with Metropolitan Police Commissioner Mark Rowley on 6 September 2025.

+On 18 November 2025 Mahmood presented to Parliament her 2025 UK refugee changes, asking to reduce irregular and illegal migration.
+The far-right activist, Tommy Robinson, supported Mahmood's proposals to overhaul the asylum system.
+Mahmood announced that visas would be suspended for nationals of Angola, Namibia and the Democratic Republic of Congo (DRC) if their governments would not co-operate with removals of illegal immigrants.
+The governments of Angola and Namibia announced co-operation.
+In the year up to June 2025, there were eleven irregular entrants from the DRC, three from Angola and none from Namibia, while 712 people from those countries were amongst the 800,000 granted visas.

+In November 2025, Mahmood welcomed the fall in net migration to its "lowest level in half a decade" but emphasised that the government must "go further because the pace and scale of migration has placed immense pressure on local communities".
+This followed ONS figures released in late 2025 showing that while long-term entries (898,000) continued to exceed departures (693,000) for the year ending June 2025, net migration fell sharply to 204,000.
+This represents a significant drop from 649,000 the previous year and a record peak of 944,000 in 2023.
+While non-EU nationals remained the only group with positive net migration (+383,000), both EU+ and British citizens experienced a net outflow, with more individuals departing than arriving.